ndujar/webCalc/README.md

 # webCalc
-a simple exercise with Angular, Javascript and HTML
+a simple exercise with Angular, Javascript and HTML.
+See the result here: https://ndujar.github.io/webCalc/